raspberrypilearning/getting-started-with-mathematica/worksheet2.md

 ## Camera

 You can take pictures with the camera using the `DeviceRead` function.
-First, attach your camera as usual.
-Follow the [camera setup guide](http://www.raspberrypi.org/help/camera-module-setup/) if needed.
+First, attach your camera as directed in the [camera setup guide](http://www.raspberrypi.org/help/camera-module-setup/).

 To take a still picture with the camera, type the following command: